How to write a website brief (with sample brief)

 - Who is the point of contact for questions surrounding the project brief?

-- What are you looking for in a web agency?
+- What are you looking for in a web vendor?

 - What skills and experise do they need to demonstrate?